aamiral1/suribot/README.md

 - A **customer-facing chatbot interface** embedded into a website
 - An **admin dashboard** for managing knowledge ingestion and monitoring the chatbot
-- A **backend pipeline** that ingests, processes, and serves knowledge to the chatbot
+- A **backend pipeline** that ingests, processes, and serves knowledge to the chatbot - utilising an RAG architecture integrated with a vector database.
+- Preserves **in-dialogue context** across conversations.
+- Utilises industry standard **sales strategies**.

 🚧 **Status: Work in Progress**